This is a quick guide about managing, amending and improving your soil.

 A layer of mulch (roughly 75mm depth) on top of soil can help with water retention (it can help prevent water evaporation), but, over time will break down and can help with soil structure too.

-As mentioned above, straw, dried grass clippings and deciduous leaves can well
+As mentioned above, straw, dried grass clippings and deciduous leaves can make a good mulch, but you can also buy a commercial mulch.

 8. Minimise Foot Traffic, Tilling & Disturbance Of The Soil